IIFabixn/CSG_Toolkit/readme.md

 ## Planned Features
 * <b>Additional Shapes:</b> Introducing new shapes to expand your design possibilities and enhance your creative flexibility.
 * <b>CSG-(Combiner) to Single Mesh Converter:</b> Convert CSG nodes to mesh nodes.
+* <b>CSG-Repeater:</b> A simple Node that will repeat his Child Node in given direction.
 ### !
 Note, after installing the plugin, you habe to reload your project and enable the plugin in your Project Settings.
 <br />
 <img src="addons/csg_toolkit/res/demo-image.png">